seunboy1/EC2-Streamlit-App/README.md

 # EC2-Streamlit-App
-This is a simple project that shows how to deploy a GPT-3 app built with Streamlit on an AWS EC2 instance whike also using Github Actions as CI/CD pipeline.
+This is a simple project that shows how to deploy a GPT-3 app built with Streamlit on an AWS EC2 instance while also using Github Actions as CI/CD pipeline.

 <br/>